sbt/website/src/reference/guide/sbt-components.md

 ### Coursier

-The sbt server runs [Couriser][coursier] as a subcomponent to resolve Scala libary, Scala compiler, and any other library dependencies your build needs.
+The sbt server runs [Couriser][coursier] as a subcomponent to resolve Scala library, Scala compiler, and any other library dependencies your build needs.

 ### Zinc

 Zinc is the incremental compiler for Scala, developed and maintained by sbt project.
 An often overlooked aspect of Zinc is that Zinc provides a stable API to invoke **any modern versions** of Scala compiler.
-Combined with the fact that Coursier can resolve any Scala versions, by installing the sbt runner, you can invoke any modern versions of Scala just by writing a single line `build.sbt`:
+Combined with the fact that Coursier can resolve any Scala version, with sbt we can invoke any modern versions of Scala just by writing a single line `build.sbt`:

 ```scala
 scalaVersion := "{{scala3_example_version}}"